Stage Four Moving in – Becoming a family

 Part of sharing parental responsibility with the local authority is letting the adoption agency know if you are taking a holiday with your child and making sure that the agency knows your address and contact details.
 You would also need the agency’s written consent to take the child abroad as a passport will be in the child’s birth name.
 However, as your child is settling into your family, the regular routines of daily life are important to help build a sense of predictability after so many changes.
 For this reason holidays may create a lot of anxiety and are best left until your child is feeling more secure in the family.

 During this period of learning to live together a social worker will continue to support you and your child until the Adoption Order is granted.
 It is the adopter who makes the adoption application to the court when the time feels right, usually with the support of the child’s adoption agency.
 You need to feel ready to take on the full parental responsibility for the child.

 The minimum period before applying for an Adoption Order is 10 weeks, but many families are helped by a longer period of adjustment and value the continued support of social workers during this time.

 Now I am a parent my only gripe is being referred to as an ‘adoptive mother’.
 As far as I’m concerned I am my child’s mother, full stop, although we both now know that he has two mummies.
 My son is far and away the best thing that has happened to me and adopting is the best thing I’ve ever done.

-Once you have applied for an Adoption Order and this is granted by the court, the child is legally adopted by you and you have full parental responsibilities for him or her.
+Once the Adoption Order is granted the child is legally adopted by you and you have full parental responsibility for him or her.
 The child is now a full member of your family and can take your surname.
 Some adopters like to add a forename also.
 Adoption Certificates replace the child’s birth certificates and are in the child’s new adoptive name.
 As you can see in this example the long adoption certificate gives details of the adoption and is necessary for formal identity such as a passport.